MicrosoftDocs/winrt-api/windows.system.userprofile/globalizationpreferences_trysethomegeographicregion_1954276113.md

 ## -description

-Attempts to set the user's home geographic region.
+Attempts to set the user's home geographic region on an [IoT](https://developer.microsoft.com/en-us/windows/iot) device.

+> [!NOTE]
+> This method is available only in [Embedded mode](https://developer.microsoft.com/windows/iot/docs/embeddedmode).

 ## -parameters
 ### -param region